 Whenever possible, fans and accessories should be stored in a clean, dry location to prevent rust and corrosion of steel components.
 If outdoor storage is necessary, protection should be provided.
 Cover the inlet and outlet to prevent the accumulation of dirt and moisture in the housing.
 Cover motors with water-proof material.
-Remove any fan and motor drain plugs to minimize moisture buildup.
-Refer to motor manufacturer's IM manual for further motor storage instructions.
+Refer to the bearing section for further storage instructions.